BooneyBeCoding/final_project/README.md

 8. Tableau - visualization
 9. HTML & CSS - visualization
 10. VS Code Basic - file creation, idea structure, and organization

+### Communication Pattern
+Have created Slack Group & Text Chain for rapid communication.

+As well, will be meeing both Tuesday & Thursday during class time, as well as a check in on Sunday morning.